theleagueof/fontship/README.md

 ### Local Setup

 Install the software to your computer.
-Either clone this repository and run `autoreconf --install` or download and extract a tarball, then run:
+Either clone this repository and run `./bootstrap.sh` or download and extract a tarball, then run:

     $ ./configure
     $ make